Brief Summary

 8. Clinically significant cardiovascular/ cerebrovascular disease defined as cerebral vascular accident, stroke, carotid artery disease transient ischemic attach (\< 6 months prior to enrollment), myocardial infarction (\< 6 months prior to enrollment), unstable angina, congestive heart failure (New York Heart Association Classification Class \>II) or serious cardiac arrhythmia.

-9. Other than PDAC, a prior malignancy active within the previous 3 years except for locally curable cancers that have been apparently cured, such as basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the prostate, cervix or breast.
+9. Other than the tumor types being studied, a prior malignancy active within the previous 3 years except for locally curable cancers that have been apparently cured, such as basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the prostate, cervix or breast.

 10. Participants with active, known or suspected autoimmune disease.
 Participants with vitiligo, type I diabetes mellitus, residual hypothyroidism due to autoimmune condition only requiring hormone replacement, psoriasis not requiring systemic treatment, or conditions not expected to recur in the absence of an external trigger are permitted to enroll.

-11. Participants who underwent major surgery within 4 weeks of enrollment (not including diagnostic laparoscopy).
+11. Participants who underwent major surgery within 4 weeks of administration of study drug (not including diagnostic laparoscopy).

 Inclusion Criteria